 To be eligible for financial aid, students must meet the following minimum guidelines:

 Quantitative Standard—Complete a minimum of 67% of cumulative credit hours attempted each semester (if the student has attempted 50 credit hours, the student must earn credit for at least 33 hours).
-The number of hours attempted is defined as the total cumulative number of credit hours for which the student enrolled at the general 10% point of each term.
+The number of hours attempted is defined as the total cumulative number of credit hours for which the student enrolled prior to the general 10% point of each term.
 The total number of credit hours earned is defined as the total cumulative number of credit hours from each term at CPCC for which the student received a passing grade as noted on the student's academic transcript.

 The Financial Aid office will monitor satisfactory academic progress for all students receiving or applying for federal or state aid to ensure that they are making progress toward program completion.
 All programs will be reviewed for satisfactory academic progress at the end of each semester.